lmiller165/frogger-with-python-turtle-graphics/README.md

 # Hackbright Scholarship Application
 #### Cohort start date: September 30th, 2019

 Thank you for taking the time to review my application.
-This file contains instructions for installing my program, playing the frogger game, and what improvements were made to my code since it was submitted as a final project in the Prep Course.
+This file contains instructions for installing my program, playing the frogger game, and the improvements that were made to my code since it was submitted as a final project in the Prep Course.
 I hope you enjoy playing!

 ![](images/header-image.jpg)